 Vampy glamour and shimmering sparkles dominate the NTAs

-Sharp and sartorial silhouettes dominated the red carpet.
-Celebs across the board channelled vampy tones and monochromatic gowns.
+Sharp and sartorial silhouettes dominated the red carpet and celebrities channelled vampy tones and monochromatic gowns.

-Love Is Blind: UK star Emma Willis, 48, kept in classic in a plunging black midi-dress, slicked back hair and platform heeled sandals.
+Love Is Blind: UK star Emma Willis, 48, kept it classic in a plunging black midi-dress, slicked back hair and platform heeled sandals.

 Her husband and co-star Matt Willis, 41, wore a sharp navy suit with silk lapels and open-collared black shirt.